Septic Services in Lavon, TX

 Buying a Lavon-area home?
 Get an inspection before closing.
 This is especially important for the newer subdivisions where hundreds of homes went on septic in a short window.
 A full inspection runs $250-$500.
 Combined pumping-and-inspection packages ($400-$625) give the most thorough assessment.
 Verify that the system has a current License to Operate on file with Collin County.

 Lavon sits squarely on Blackland Prairie clay, the same heavy, dark soil that stretches across much of Collin County and the eastern DFW metro.
-This soil doesn't accept wastewater fast enough for many conventional gravity drain fields.
+This soil has poor percolation (often below 1 inch per hour), which means it doesn't accept wastewater fast enough for many conventional gravity drain fields.

 The clay also moves with moisture.
 During wet periods it swells and expands, putting mechanical stress on tank walls, pipe joints, and drain field components.
 During Texas summers, it shrinks and cracks, potentially shifting system components and breaking connections.
-Bruce Lesikar, a water resources specialist with Texas A&M AgriLife Extension, notes that proper maintenance of septic systems in expansive clay soils is critical because soil movement can compromise system integrity over time.
+This seasonal expansion-contraction cycle is one of the main reasons septic systems in Blackland Prairie areas need closer attention than systems in sandy ground.

 Most newer Lavon homes use aerobic treatment units because they treat wastewater more thoroughly before it reaches the soil.
 The drain field (or surface application area) then has less work to do, which compensates for the clay's poor drainage.
-A $12,000-$18,000 aerobic system costs more upfront than a $6,000-$10,000 conventional system, but it's the more reliable long-term option in this soil.
+Aerobic systems cost more upfront and require maintenance contracts, but they're the most reliable option in this soil.

-Lavon Lake is a primary drinking water source for the North Texas Municipal Water District, which serves over 1.8 million people across Collin, Denton, and surrounding counties.
+Lavon Lake, the reservoir that gives the city its name, is a primary drinking water source for the North Texas Municipal Water District.
 Properties near the lake or within its watershed may face additional septic requirements to protect the water supply.
 These can include larger setback distances from the lake shore, higher treatment standards, and restrictions on conventional system types.

 If your Lavon property is close to the lake or a tributary, check with Collin County about any special permitting requirements before starting septic work.
-Per TCEQ regulations (30 TAC Chapter 285), the agency may have jurisdiction over systems in sensitive watershed areas.
+TCEQ may also have jurisdiction over systems in sensitive watershed areas.

 Collin County handles septic system permitting as the TCEQ-authorized agent for unincorporated areas around Lavon.